Home Articles How Architects Use Natural Light to Transform Spaces: Techniques & Iconic Examples

 The Louvre Pyramid, Paris

-The Louvre Pyramid in Paris is a striking example of how light can be used to create a modern architectural statement.
-Designed by architect I. M. Pei, the pyramid features a steel and glass structure that is illuminated at night.
-The pyramid’s sharp angles and reflective surfaces create a stunning visual effect that draws attention to the entrance of the Louvre Museum.
+The Louvre Pyramid in Paris is a striking example of how light can create a modern architectural statement.
+Designed by I. M. Pei, the pyramid features a steel and glass structure illuminated at night.
+Its sharp angles and reflective surfaces draw attention to the entrance of the Louvre Museum.
+Below ground, the inverted pyramid channels daylight into the underground lobby — a masterful example of natural lighting design in architecture that bridges the historic and the contemporary.

 Credit: Where to find the inverted pyramid of the Louvre – French Moments